 I am also qualified to work with children and young people, as well as couples and family groups together.

 What you discuss with me will remain confidential unless it was felt someone might come to harm.
 There are other rare exceptions all counsellors are required to observe when confidentiality cannot be assured.
 The limits of confidentiality will be discussed at the first session.

 In line with BACP requirements my practice is supervised by a senior practitioner.
 Client confidentiality is maintained within my supervision.

 I am a Registered Senior Accredited Member of the British Association of Counselling and Psychotherapy and my practice is guided by the BACP Ethical Framework for Good Practice for the Counselling Professions.
 You will find more information about the Ethical Framework on the BACP website.

-I offer long term and short term counselling.
+I am experienced in offering long term and short term counselling.
 I trained in focal brief therapy and solution focused brief therapy at the University of Birmingham and offer timescales to meet the needs of each client and their situation.
 I would normally ask that you commit to a minimum of 6 sessions.
 I am currently only offering short term counselling up to 12 sessions.

 Our initial session together will be an assessment appointment.
 This is a 50 minute session in which we will explore your situation, what changes you would like to make and whether we feel we can work together.
 It is an opportunity for you to ask questions.

 If we decide to work together we will agree a contract which will include the date and time of our sessions, the cost of sessions, the focus for our work together and timescales.
-We will periodically review our work.
+We will periodically review our work together.